alshedivat/al-folio/_posts/2023-11-07-snow_depth_subgrid.md

 $$dh = ICESat2_{snow-free} - DEM $$

 This formula represents the discrepancy between ICESat-2 and DEMs.
-To obtain precise snow depth measurements, the primary effort involves minimizing skewness and noise, as detailed in my previous post.
-Consequencely, we determine snow depth, as available in the Zenodo dataset:
+To obtain precise snow depth measurements, the primary effort involves minimizing skewness and noise of $$dh$$, as detailed in my previous post.
+Consequencely, we derived snow depth from well-corrected DEMs, as available in the Zenodo dataset:

 $$snow depth = ICESat2_{snow-on} - DEM_{corrected} $$